 Seventy-five years after she first disappeared off the coast of Okinawa, the wreck of the USS Grayback (SS-208) was discovered at the bottom of the Philippine Sea, more than 100 nautical miles from where the US Navy described her as being.
 The astounding discovery finally brought peace to the families of the 80 American sailors who were tragically lost in the submarine’s sinking.

-In February 1942, Grayback departed from Maine, with her destination being Hawaii.
-The submarine’s first war patrol took her along the coasts of Saipan and Guam, where she had a four-day standoff with an enemy submarine.
+In February 1942, Grayback departed from Maine for Hawaii.
+The submarine’s first war patrol took her along the coasts of Saipan and Guam, where she had a four-day standoff with a Japanese submarine.
 The enemy vessel fired two torpedoes at Grayback and followed her until she managed to escape.
-A month later, she sank her first ship, the Japanese cargo vessel Ishikari Maru.
+A month later, the submarine sank her first ship, the Japanese cargo vessel Ishikari Maru.

-Grayback later moved into patrols of the South China Sea and St. George’s Passage, where the submarine was challenged by the bright moonlight, intense enemy patrols and treacherous waters.
-The presence of her and her sister ships was instrumental in the success of the Guadalcanal Campaign, America’s first major land offensive of the Pacific War.
+Grayback later conducted patrols in the South China Sea and St. George’s Passage, where the submarine was challenged by the bright moonlight, intense enemy patrols and treacherous waters.
+Despite these hurdles, the presence of her and her sister ships was instrumental in the success of the Guadalcanal Campaign, America’s first major land offensive in the Pacific.

-On February 24, 1944, the USS Grayback‘s crew radioed that they’d sunk two cargo ships and damaged two others.
-The following day, they transmitted their last report: they’d sunk the Japanese tanker Nanho Maru and left Asama Maru damaged.
-With only two torpedos left, the submarine was ordered to return to base in Fremantle, Western Australia.
+On February 24, 1944, the USS Grayback‘s crew radioed that they’d sunk two Japanese cargo ships and damaged two others.
+The following day, they transmitted their last report, which stated they’d sunk the enemy tanker Nanho Maru and left Asama Maru damaged.
+With only two torpedoes left, the submarine was ordered to return to base in Fremantle, Western Australia.

 On November 10, 2019, the Lost 52 Project announced it had located the USS Grayback some 50 nautical miles south of Okinawa, roughly 1,400 feet below the surface.
 Her deck gun was found 400 feet away from the main wreckage.
 The damage the submarine had sustained appeared consistent with what was listed in the Japanese report.
 There was severe damage aft of the conning tower, and part of the hull had imploded.
 As well, the bow had broken off at an angle.

-It’s a miracle they even found the wreck, considering the original coordinates translated by the Navy were 100 nautical miles off, thanks to a clerical error that was off by just one number!
+It’s a miracle they even found the wreck, considering the original coordinates translated by the US Navy were 100 nautical miles off, thanks to a clerical error that was off by just one number.

 The team set up a dive team to explore the wreckage, but what they found inside overshadowed the celebratory mood around such an incredible discovery.
 Tim Taylor, one of the team leads, shared how he felt with The New York Times, “We were elated, but it’s also sobering, because we just found 80 men.”

-The prayers of families have finally been answered
+Prayers of family members have finally been answered

 Gloria Hurney‘s uncle, Raymond Parks, was one of the men lost when the USS Grayback sank.
 He served as an electrician’s mate, first class.
 Hurney and countless others had concluded they would never be able to locate the wreck, but the Lost 52 Project proved them otherwise.